Beetlejuice on Broadway Tickets

 More information about Beetlejuice on Broadway

 Perfect began writing songs for Beetlejuice in 2014, and a companion album to the show's cast recording, Beetlejuice: The Demos The Demos The Demos, features a ton of songs that didn't make it into the final cut of Beetlejuice on Broadway.
-Alex Timbers, who also helmed the Tony-winning Best Musical Moulin Rouge!
-The Musical, has also been attached to Beetlejuice since the beginning, for more than 10 years.
+Director Alex Timbers, who staged the Tony-winning Moulin Rouge!
+The Musical, has also been attached to Beetlejuice since the beginning.

 • The Beetlejuice set contains homages to Tim Burton.
 The gravestones in the opening scene all bear the names of other Burton film characters, and they sit on hills sculpted to resemble the Claymation animation style of The Nightmare Before Christmas.